Recharge

 This programme provides in-depth support and funding to help museums respond to increasing challenges without any budget increase, like post-pandemic visitor behaviour, rising costs and climate change.

-Art Fund, working in partnership with Museum Development, is making funding available for projects that are developing collections, audiences and workforces in new ways.
+Museum Development is making funding available for projects that are developing collections, audiences and workforces in new ways.

 Through this programme, four museums are being supported each year to carry out a self-assessment using our organisational health check tool.

-Each museum receives an advisory report, geared around the key three priorities identified and will be eligible for a grant of up to £3,000 funded by Art Fund, towards projects around three key themes:
+Each museum receives an advisory report, geared around the key three priorities identified and will be eligible for a grant of up to £3,000 towards projects around three key themes:

 - developing the use of collections in new ways